Noddin-Robotmakers/Website/Game-Strategy.md

 ## Testing

-We did a lot testing and changed a lot of attachments in the tests.
+We did a lot of testing and changed a lot of attachments in the tests.
 We had a hard time but it was worth it.